Sake Sommelier of the Year: Overall Winners 2013 - 2019

 The first competition was held on 11 November 2013 at the Westbury Hotel in London, and was won by UAE Sommelier Rajan Rengasamy, wine supplier Spinneys.

 In 2014, the Sake Sommelier of the Year was held on 24 November at the Westbury Hotel in London for the second time and was won by Noel Pusch of Zuma Abu Dhabi.

-In 2015, the competition was held on 23 November at the Millennium Hotel, Knightsbridge London and was won by Miguel Fernandez.
+In 2015, the competition was held on 23 November at the Millennium Hotel, Knightsbridge London and was won by Miguel A. Hernández from Valencia, Spain.

 In 2016, the competition was held on 21 November at the Millennium Hotel, Knightsbridge London and was won by Venkadesh Thanga Mariappan of the Bonnington Jumeirah Lakes Tower Hotel, UAE.

 In 2018, the competition was held on 20 May at the Millennium Hotel, Knightsbridge London and was won by Joshua Kalinan Sinnathamby from Singapore Airlines, Singapore.